behiever/Megascans-UE4LiveLink/README.md

 **C:\Program Files\Epic Games\UE_4.XX\Engine\Plugins\**.

 Then put this project's content inside that folder.
 When installed through the Bridge the ms_Init.py file sets it's a custom path for the custom_path variable, otherwise it autodetects that path, which basically corresponds to where the file itself is.
 Beside using a default Python 3.6 installation, the LiveLink comes with two other modules: Clipboard and PySide2.
-PySide2 is our main user interface library.<br/>
+PySide2 is our main user interface library.

 The different Python files in the UnrealEnginePython folder are all called at one point or another by the LiveLink.